Competition between service providers with strategic resource allocation: application to network slicing: Results and discussion

 \section{Results and discussion}

-Let us refer by the {\em homogeneous cells} case the one in which the conditions of Proposition~\ref{prop:equalPenetrations} are satisfied (and hence the subscription ratio is the same across all cells), and the {\em heterogeneous cells} case the general one.
-As stated in Section~\ref{sec:analysis}, if cells are homogeneous the proposed solution is an exact solution, while otherwise it is an approximation only.
-In this section we discuss the properties of the proposed solution when cells are homogeneous and quantify its deviation from the equilibrium when cells are heterogeneous.
+In this section we discuss the properties of the proposed solution when cells are homogeneous, and establish the accuracy of the approximation by quantifying its deviation from the equilibrium when cells are heterogeneous.

-All results in this section have been obtained by two different methods.
-In the first one, the proposed solution~\eqref{eq:genSolWeights} is applied to~\eqref{eq:penetration_NLeq_ref} and~\eqref{eq:n_rs_ref} to obtain the penetration ratios and the fractions of subscribers at the equilibrium.
-In the second method, the game is solved by means of asynchronous best-response dynamics (ABRD).
-In our ABRD implementation, starting from $w_i^{(r)}=s_i/\cardS$, the weights are recalculated in repeated steps until they converge to fixed values.
-In each step, NSTs are ordered randomly and each of them calculates sequentially its best response~\eqref{eq:bestRespDef}.
-Best responses are calculated numerically by means of a heuristic optimization algorithm based on the cuckoo search algorithm~\cite{walton2011}.
-The ABRD results have confirmed the results obtained with the proposed solution with homogeneous cells, and they have been used to evaluate the accuracy of the approximation of the proposed solution with heterogeneous cells.